 Medical Student Research Travel Fund Application Information

-Baylor College of Medicine School of Medicine students pursuing their M.D. are encouraged to do research and present their scholarly work at conferences.
+The Office of Student Opportunities for Advancement in Research (SOAR) is extremely pleased to announce the availability of research travel funds for students pursuing their M.D. at Baylor College of Medicine in the School of Medicine.
+The purpose of this Medical Student Research Travel Fund is for medical students to present their research findings at conferences.
 Students who are conducting research with the guidance of their faculty mentors are expected to be provided support in order to attend meetings where their work is presented.
 In cases where mentors or student organizations don't have sufficient resources to cover expenses, students apply for assistance from the Office of Student Opportunities for Advancement in Research (SOAR).

-- The student must submit the application a minimum of six weeks prior to the conference/meeting date (including a letter of acceptance or invitation to participate in meeting/conference).
+- Students should submit the application a minimum of six weeks prior to the conference/meeting date

 - The research being presented must have been conducted while the student was in medical school under the guidance of a BCM faculty member from BCM or one of its affiliated institutions.

-- The student must not be on “at risk” or Probation academic status.
+- Students must not be on “at risk” or Probation academic status.

-- The student must be currently enrolled in the SOM to receive the funding (e.g. not graduated).
+- Students must be currently enrolled in the School of Medicine to receive the funding (e.g. not graduated).

-- The student must not be on leave of absence at the time of application for any reason.
+- Students must not be on leave of absence at the time of application for any reason.

 - This award is not intended to support dual degree students who performed research as part of their dual degree training, including for dual degrees.

 - Students must have receipts and must submit all receipts within 45 days of the travel date or reimbursement requests will be denied.

 Students must apply to the Medical Student Travel Fund online by completing their information and providing the required application materials.
 Complete applications can be submitted at any time during the academic year.